Boundary transfer matrices arising from quantum symmetric pairs: Quantum symmetric pairs and K-matrices

-The key idea in the proof of Theorem \ref{thm:stdcylstr} is due to H. Bao and W. Wang, who established it for certain quantum symmetric pairs in the case $\fkg = \fksl_N$, see \cite{BW18a}.
-M. Balagovi\'{c} and S. Kolb generalized it in \cite[Secs.~6 \& 9]{BK19} to all quantum symmetric pairs with $\dim(\fkg) < \infty$, obtaining a cylindrical structure with $\psi$ equal to a diagram automorphism.\footnote{ In fact, \cite{BK19} came close to proving Theorem \ref{thm:stdcylstr} as stated, but, as in \cite{BW18a}, the QSP parameters were further constrained by requiring an analogue of the bar involution on $\QSP$ (as observed in \cite{Kol22}, the existence of this local bar involution follows by first showing the existence of $\Ups$ as in \cite[Sec.~7]{AV22a} and then imposing the constraints).
-Also, a crucial support property of $R \cdot R_\phi^{-1}$ was only shown for $\dim(\fkg)<\infty$, see \cite[Prop.~4.3]{AV22a}.
-Finally, to obtain the precise statement of Theorem \ref{thm:stdcylstr}, one directly checks that $\phi_q^{-1}$ is trivial on $U_q(\g_X) \cdot U_q(\fkh^\phi)$ and acts on the generators $B_i$ as a composition of the usual bar involution on $\Uqg$ and an involution of the QSP parameters, see \cite[Prop.~8.3]{AV22a}. } In this case, the resulting universal K-matrix acts on $\Mod_{\sf fd}(\Uqg)$, yielding matrix solutions of a constant reflection equation.
-In \cite{RV20} it was pointed out that the approach of \cite{BK19} directly extends to quantum \emph{pseudo}-symmetric pairs of finite type.
+As stated above, the theorem was proved in \cite{AV22}, building on the following earlier results.
+H. Bao and W. Wang established (1) in \cite[Ch.
+2]{BW18a} for the family of quasi-split quantum symmetric pairs with $\fkg = \fksl_N$ and $\tau$ nontrivial.
+M. Balagovi\'{c} and S. Kolb generalized (1) to all quantum symmetric pairs in \cite[Sec.~6]{BK19}.\footnote{ In \cite{BW18a, BK19}, the QSP parameters were constrained by requiring an analogue of the bar involution on $\QSP$, which was directly involved in the defining equation $\Ups$.
+In our approach, \eqref{K:intw} takes the form $\Ups \cdot b = \phi_q^{-1}(b) \cdot \Ups$ for any $b\in\Uqk$.
+Then, a linear relation generalizing the one from \cite{BW18a, BK19} appears by observing that $\phi_q^{-1}$ is trivial on $U_q(\g_X) \cdot U_q(\fkh^\phi)$ and acts on the generators $B_i$ as a composition of the usual bar involution on $\Uqg$ and an involution of the QSP parameters, see \cite[Prop.~8.3]{AV22}.
+Based on this observation, the existence of a QSP bar involution was later obtained in \cite{Kol22} from the existence of $\Ups$, as defined by \eqref{K:intw}, and then imposing the constraints. } The proof of (2) appeared in \cite[Sec.
+9]{BK19} for finite types.
+The general case was proved in \cite{AV22} and relied on a crucial support property of $R \cdot R_\phi^{-1}$, see \cite[Prop.~4.3]{AV22}.